Skip to content

 Location: Gombak, Batu Caves 68100

-How to reach: The railway is the most convenient mode of transportation to Batu Caves.
+How to reach: The railway is the most convenient transportation to Batu Caves.
 You should go straight to the KL railway station and purchase a round-trip ticket for 25 cents (credit cards are accepted), after which you should board your train from platform 3.
 The whole trip will take approximately one hour.
-Looking for a skip-the-line ticket, book your ticket through the official railway website.
+If you are looking for a skip-the-line ticket, book your ticket through the official railway website.

-Price: The central complex will give you free access, but to check the Dark Cave, you have to pay about $8, including a guided tour.
+Price: The central complex will give you free access, but to check the Dark Cave, you must pay about $8, including a guided tour.

-Just located an hour away from Kuala Lumpur, Batu Caves is one of the hot tourist attractions in Malaysia, receiving hundreds of people yearly to enjoy their experience to its fullest.
+Just an hour away from Kuala Lumpur, Batu Caves is one of the hot tourist attractions in Malaysia, attracting hundreds of people yearly to enjoy their experience to the fullest.

 25 Best Things to Do in Malaysia-Your Full Guide